 Persons wishing to enroll in the Perry Foundation Academy of Health CNA Program must show proof of high school diploma or equivalency, or satisfactorily complete a pre-admission assessment.
-The individual also must complete the enrollment agreement and interview with a member of the school's faculty.

-Background checks are a requirement of the program.
-If a student declines, or if the background is unsatisfactory to the Perry Foundation or clinical training sites, the student will not be permitted to participate in the program.
+If a background check is unsatisfactory to the Perry Foundation or clinical training sites, the student will not be permitted to participate in the program.
 Students are admitted to the program, subject to the results of the background check.
-Be advised, this background check is in addition to the Nevada State Board of Nursing requirement for licensure.
+All enrollment requirements are due at the beginning of the program but must be complete and submitted no later than 48 hours prior to scheduled clinical rotations.
+Failure to due so may result in dismissal from the program (refund policy applies).